 I try to keep it simple, but I am constantly pushing myself to try different and healthier foods while consistently making it to the gym to workout.
 I enjoy playing basketball and weight lifting.
 I also meditate from time-to-time to keep the brain loose.
 I hit the gym most mornings and my morning routines are very important to me.

 I try to do so with open-source code and bug reporting.
 I enjoy answering questions that others have and in return I just ask for them to pass that knowledge along.
 I also believe that I should leave any area I leave better than how I found it.
 It must be a Boy Scout thing.
 I’m not the physical volunteer type though.
 I feel too constrained.
 I like to volunteer on my own time and within my own space.
-I am also a proud Associate Executive Producer of the No Agenda Show and you can hear my donation note on episode #1170.
+I am also a proud Associate Executive Producer of the No Agenda Show and you can hear my first donation note on episode #1170.
 What is this No Agenda thing?
 Find out more info on my Podcasts I listen to page.